Alter Management Fellowship

 Alter Fellowship Program

 The Alter Fellowship Program is designed to provide professionals with the opportunity to work alongside the executive leadership of rapidly growing companies in emerging markets on key strategic initiatives.
 Alter selects these companies because they are at the forefront of technological and business innovation in their respective market environments.
-The Fellowship Program will start on July 2 with an orientation and conclude on December 23.
+The application closes on November 8 and the Fellowship Program will start on February 11 after Orientation in San Francisco.

 Alter will organize an orientation and a short training program in San Francisco for the Fellows to meet each other and learn more about Alter’s model and its partner companies.
-At the orientation, the Fellows will develop learning outcomes for their individual goals for the duration of the fellowship.
-The orientation will also include training on business cultures in Alter’s countries of operation, briefs on host organizations, and resources that the Fellows will have access to on the ground.
+The orientation includes training on business cultures in Alter’s countries of operation, briefs on host organizations, and resources that the Fellows will have access to on the ground.
 The orientation will allow the Fellows to meet and bond with their cohort and meet Alter’s staff and supporters.

-- At least 2 years of work experience, which ideally include independently driving parts of client projects and maintaining strong relationships with client teams
+- At least 2 years of work experience at a leading consulting firm, which ideally include independently driving parts of client projects and maintaining strong relationships with client teams

 - Undergraduate degree is required